 - make them work in dangerous conditions

-A constructive dismissal isn’t necessarily unfair - but it would be difficult for you to show that a breach of contract was fair.
+A constructive dismissal is not necessarily unfair - but it would be difficult for you to show that a breach of contract was fair.

 A constructive dismissal might lead to a claim for wrongful dismissal.

-This is where you break the terms of an employee’s contract in the dismissal process, eg dismissing someone without giving them proper notice.
+This is where you break the terms of an employee’s contract in the dismissal process, for example dismissing someone without giving them proper notice.

-Wrongful dismissal isn’t the same as unfair dismissal.
+Wrongful dismissal is not the same as unfair dismissal.